 As a certified athletic trainer and licensed physical therapist, Dr. Konin served on the clinical staff for the Atlanta Committee for the Olympic Games in 1996 and was the head athletic trainer for the USA wheelchair Paralympic Team that won a world championship gold medal in Vancouver, British Columbia, Canada in 2010.
 He is a frequent volunteer at the Disney World Marathon races.

 Jeff advises individual athletes, healthcare professionals, sport organizations, educational institutions, school districts, and companies within the cannabis industry.
-Nationally, he serves as the chair of the cannabis task force for the National Athletic Trainer’s Association.
+Nationally, he served as the founding chair of the cannabis task force for the National Athletic Trainers’ Association.
 Jeff is also a member of the American Cannabis Nurse’s Association (ACNA), the American Medical Marijuana Physicians Association (AMMPA), the Society of Cannabis Clinicians (SCC), and the Florida CCORC Scientific Program Committee.

 Dr. Konin is a Founding Partner of The Rehberg Konin Group, dedicated to providing expert advice in the area of sport safety, education, and other areas.
 Over the past 20+ years, he served in various expert roles for both the plaintiff and defendant.
 He has consulted with organizations, businesses, and academic institutions on various matters of risk management and prevention.
 Additionally, he founded PHD420, Inc., a non-for-profit focusing on cannabis education and research.